Collected Short Stories: Volume 2

 • This is a very well-written tale, though I have some doubts about its coherence at one point, noted later.

 • The Granges are desperately poor because Norman Grange bought the plantation before the bottom fell out of the rubber market and subsequently had to mortgage the estate to some Chinese businessmen.
-Now things have picked up any profits go in interest payments.
+Now – while things have picked up somewhat – any profits go in interest payments.

 • Norman Grange is a robust but taciturn character and his wife is a well-meaning but ill-educated retired C-list actress.
 She is 46 but looks 60 and has a couple of terrible tics: she shakes her head involuntarily and appears to be trying to wipe something off her dress.
 Norman reads and re-reads some of the classics of English literature but appears to have learnt nothing humane from them.
 Mrs Grange reads pulp fiction.
 The Granges scarcely communicate and evidently hate one another.

 • While Norman is out at the plantation, Mrs Grange unburdens herself to Skelton.
-She describes her career with a group of travelling actors that had had some success in a tour of the Far East, but went but went bankrupt and the owners left them all in the lurch.
-Norman was in Singapore on holiday and proposed to Mrs Grange43 when she scarcely knew him, but she liked him well enough and marrying him gave her a way out of her immediate predicament.
+She describes her career with a group of travelling actors that had had some success in a tour of the Far East but ultimately went bankrupt and the owners left them all in the lurch.
+Norman was evidently in Singapore on holiday and proposed to Mrs Grange44 when they scarcely knew one another, but she liked him well enough and marrying him gave her a way out of her immediate predicament since she had no means of returning to England.

 • Skelton recovers in a few days, and Norman encourages him to get going.
 Skelton lets him have one of his guns as rather excessive payment for his bed and board.
 Mrs Grange says she has something further to say to him that would set ears burning in the clubs for a few days.
-Skelton offers Mrs Grange the opportunity to unburden herself further, promising never to reveal what she says, but she’s unwilling to burden him with her troubles any further.
-So, Skelton departs.
+Skelton offers Mrs Grange the opportunity to unburden herself further, promising never to reveal what she says, but she’s unwilling to do so.
+So, Skelton departs none the wiser, but glad to leave.

 • We now move on to the second part of the story.
 It is effectively a soliloquy by Mrs Grange in front of the mirror on the dressing table that Norman had had made to her exact specifications soon after they were married.
 She recounts the incident that happened 15 years ago.

-• A company with cash to spare had set up a plantation on the other side of the river to that of the Grange’s, and the planter installed there was an educated man – from a public school and university, named Jack Carr – who (unlike Norman) looked good in evening wear.
+• A company with cash to spare had set up a plantation on the other side of the river to that of the Grange’s, and Jack Carr – the planter installed there – was an educated man from a public school and university, who (unlike Norman) looked good in evening wear.
 Soon after they met, they seem to have fallen passionately in love.
 Jack had a motor launch, so it was easy for them to meet and conduct an affair.
 Mrs Grange falls pregnant and she’s sure it is Jack’s child.
-Jack has to go away for a few weeks to Singapore of business but is back before her confinement, scheduled to be in Kuching44.
+Jack has to go away for a few weeks to Singapore on business but is back before her confinement, scheduled to be in Kuching45.

 • She is desperate to see Jack and, when she hears he has returned, says she will go to see him first thing the following morning to collect some things he has got for her.
 She chatters rather too much and doubtless makes Norman suspicious.

-• The ‘accident’ is investigated by the District Officer, but the natives are afraid of Norman so the DO – while he thinks the episode ‘damned fishy’ has to accept Norman’s account – which is that there had been a problem with Norman’s gun and that it had gone off while Jack was looking at it – in the absence of evidence to the contrary.
+• The ‘accident’ is investigated by the District Officer, but the natives are afraid of Norman so the DO – while he thinks the episode ‘damned fishy’ – in the absence of evidence to the contrary has to accept Norman’s account, which is that there had been a problem with Norman’s gun and that it had gone off while Jack was looking at it.

 • Mrs Grange ends her soliloquy by covering her nose with lipstick like a clown and exclaiming, with hysterical laughter, ‘to hell with life’.

 • Having taken the trouble to write all this up, I’m not sure I’ve much to say.
 I didn’t find the infatuation between Jack and the younger Mrs Grange very convincing, but that’s a plot detail.
-Otherwise, the tale is another that shows the isolation and pressures the planters and administrators – and especially their wives – were under.
-It would be good to have had some philosophical reflection from Somerset Maugham on what it was all for – either for the British Empire or for its servants – but Maugham leaves any such reflection to his readers45.
+Otherwise, the tale is just another that shows the isolation and pressures the planters and administrators – and especially their wives – were under.
+It would have been good to have had some philosophical reflection from Somerset Maugham on what it was all for – either for the British Empire or for its servants – but Maugham leaves any such reflection to his readers46.

-• I have no idea why the title of the story is ‘Flotsam and Jetsam46’.
+• I have no idea why the title of the story is ‘Flotsam and Jetsam47’.

 4. The alien corn – 103